paperswithcode/torchbench/README.md

 ## Usage

-This library can be used standalone or together with the [sotabench](https://sotabench.com) website.
+This library can be used together with the [sotabench](https://sotabench.com) website, or standalone.
+Below we'll describe the usage with the sotabench website.

 To submit your model to the sotabench website, do the following: